geekAshish/SASS-beginner/what_I_have_learnt_so_far.md

 little bit similar to the function
 But mixin should be use for define style

-It use for repetative code
+1. It use for repetative code
+2. Switching between theme
+3. media Query

 @mixin name($para) {
     display: flex;